LBeaudoux/iso639/README.md

 "'foobar' not supported by ISO 639"
 ```

-When an deprecated argument is passed to `Lang`, a `DeprecatedLanguageValue` exception is raised.
+When an deprecated language value is passed to `Lang`, a `DeprecatedLanguageValue` exception is raised.
 ```python
 >>> from iso639.exceptions import DeprecatedLanguageValue
 >>> try: